docker/docs/docker-for-windows/index.md

 Print Sharing service on the virtual network adapter.](http://stackoverflow.com/questions/42203488/settings-to-windows-firewall-to-allow-docker-for-windows-to-share-drive/43904051#43904051)

-#### Shared drives on demand (Edge feature)
+#### Shared drives on demand

-On current Edge releases, sharing a drive can be done "on demand", the first time a particular mount is requested.
+Sharing a drive can be done "on demand", the first time a particular mount is requested.

 If you run a Docker command from a shell with a volume mount (as shown in the example below) or kick off a Compose file that includes volume mounts, you get a